hornbill/goSWRequestImport/README.md

 * 0 - Hornbill Users
 * 1 - Hornbill Contacts

+#### SMProfileCodeSeperator
+A string, to specify the Profile Code seperator character in use on your Service Manager instance.
+By default this is a :

 #### ConfCallClass
 Contains request-class specific configuration.
 This section should be repeated for all Service Manager Call Classes.
 * Import - boolean true/false.
 Specifies whether the current class section should be included in the import.